 Thanks to positive psychology we can practice and assimilate positive emotions into our daily lives.
 This in turn can enhance our immune system and increase our protection and resilience against disease and illness.

 The first step in negative situations is to Breathe.
-Focus on your chest and concentrate on a rhythmic, calm and smooth breathing pattern for cardiac consistency.
+Focus on your chest and concentrate on calm and smooth breathing pattern.
 The power output of your heart drives all your other biological systems to synchronize with your heart.
 It gets you to a neutral emotional position by blocking access to negative emotions.

 Many disciplines such as public speaking, swimming, martial arts, pilates, and meditation all teach the importance of correct breathing.
 Breathing allows you to manage your self-control in highly charged situations, prevents your brain from shutting down, and to think more clearly.
 Breathing creates the platform on which health, wellbeing, cognitive ability, clarity of thought, building relationships and improved performance, is built.
 This proficiency in physiological coherence facilitates your emotional coherence.